bickralf/testtask/documentation.md

 This enables you to easily access all servers from your host machine.

 ###Send and receive some messages
+#### RSXCC - Ridicously simple xmpp chat client

-You can now use the script, it uses python 2.7 and you have to install sleekxmp to make it work.
+You can now use the script `rsxcc.py`, it uses python 2.7 and you have to install sleekxmp to make it work.

 I chose python, because it is good to write efficient scripts that are easy to understand.
 Sleekxmpp seems like a good library for xmpp, that is easy to set up and use.
 Unfortunately the documentation is not complete and to understand certain features and functions you will have to dig into the sources.